idaholab/moose/modules/geochemistry/paper.md

 # Acknowledgements

-The authors thank the MOOSE framework team, past and present, for providing the MOOSE framework and auxiliary functionality (quality control, test harnesses, documentation scaffolds, build scripts, etc).
+The authors thank the MOOSE framework team, past and present, for providing the MOOSE framework and auxiliary functionality (quality control, test harnesses, documentation scaffolds, build scripts, etc.).
 The manuscript review provided by Ghanashyam (Hari) Neupane and the two CSIRO internal reviewers is also greatly appreciated.

 This research made use of the resources of the High Performance Computing Center at Idaho National Laboratory, which is supported by the Office of Nuclear Energy of the U.S. Department of Energy and the Nuclear Science User Facilities under Contract No. DE-AC07-05ID14517.